-Among others, I’ve worked with the Seafood Nutrition Partnership, the Seafood Watch program at Monterey Bay Aquarium, Prince William Sound, Copper River Salmon, and am currently working with McDonald’s and the Marine Stewardship Council to promote the restaurant’s sustainably-certified, U.S. wild-caught Filet o’ Fish sandwich.
-I have the pleasure to interview renowned sustainable seafood advocate Barton Seaver as well as chefs from all over the world who are trying to make a difference by demanding sustainable seafood be served in their restaurants.
+I’ve worked with the Seafood Nutrition Partnership, the Seafood Watch program at Monterey Bay Aquarium, Copper River Prince William Sound Marketing Association, McDonald’s Corporation, and the Marine Stewardship Council among others.
+I have had the pleasure to interview renowned sustainable seafood champion Barton Seaver, host of ABC’s The Chew, Michael Symon, Iron Chef Mario Rizzotti, Dante Mondavi, Cake Boss Buddy Valastro, as well as other celebrity chefs and lesser-known chefs from all over the world who are trying to make a difference by demanding sustainable seafood be served in their restaurants.

-In addition to my blog, I freelance for a number of organizations including The Indianapolis Star, Indianapolis Monthly, MapQuest Travel, and the national news group U.S. News & World Report and others.
-This past year I also served as the managing editor for a James Beard Award-Winning publication, Edible Indy.
-Last year, a piece I co-authored on the state of school lunches was one of five national finalists for the 2017 Edible Community “Best Social Issue” article.
+In addition to my blog, I freelance for a number of organizations including The Indianapolis Star, Indianapolis Monthly Magazine, MapQuest Travel, the national news group U.S. News & World Report and others.
+Previously, I also served as managing editor for a James Beard Award-Winning publication, Edible Indy.
+While there, the piece I co-authored on the state of school lunches was one of five national finalists for the 2017 Edible Community “Best Social Issue” article.

 Getting More Seafood into YOUR Diet: and everyone’s else’s diets too

 Everyone knows they are supposed to eat seafood fro their health, but a lot of Americans don’t know how to pick it out in the grocery, how to prepare it at home, let alone what to order in a restaurant.
 The articles I write and the conventions I speak at aim to teach people why eating seafood is important, as well as give tips on how to get more seafood into their diets.